-Ellsworth advances plans to make its harbor more user-friendly
+Ellsworth advances plans to expand its riverfront trail

 City officials hope to create a concept plan and begin seeking grants to fund the marina’s trail expansion this fall.

-Making the riverfront more pedestrian-friendly will likely take years, and the city has no timeline set for the plan, but the idea is made timely by the construction of several new housing developments along Washington, Cole said.
+Making the riverfront more pedestrian-friendly will likely take years, and the city has no timeline set for the plan, but the idea is made timely by the construction of several new housing developments along Washington Street, Cole said.

 [Ellsworth getting ‘luxe’ apartments during growth spurt]